 Between reading hundreds of job descriptions, researching companies, and doing countless interviews, it’s easy to get overwhelmed during your job search.
-If you keep an eye out for these red flags along the way though, you will find your dream job in no time.
+Keep an eye out for these 5 red flags though and you will find your dream job in no time.

 Company information is minimal or negative

 In this day and age, every company has some sort of social media presence.
 Now they may not be on every social media platform, but you should be able to find at least one account.
 If you struggle to find one, research further.
 You want to research until you have enough information to evaluate the company properly.